mlresearch/v242/_posts/2024-06-11-pilipovsky24a.md

 ---
-title: Data-Driven Robust Covariance Control for Uncertain Linear Systems
+title: Data-driven robust covariance control for uncertain linear systems
 abstract: The theory of covariance control and covariance steering (CS) deals with controlling the dispersion of trajectories of a dynamical system, under the implicit assumption that accurate prior knowledge of the system being controlled is available.